To page content

 Accommodation package with a two-course dinner

-During this period, it is possible to book an accommodation package at Daftö including a hotel room or camping pitch, breakfast and a two-course dinner.
+During this period, it is possible to book an accommodation package at Daftö including a hotel room, cottage or camping pitch and a 2-course dinner.
 Daftö serves as a convenient base for discovering Strömstad’s cultural attractions.

 Book by email Book by phone